No charges in NASCAR noose incident involving Black driver

 A crew member for Richard Petty Motorsports discovered the noose Sunday at the Alabama race track.
 NASCAR was alerted and contacted the FBI, which sent 15 agents to the track to investigate.
 They determined no federal crime was committed.

-The statement said the garage stall was assigned to Wallace last week in advance of the race scheduled for Sunday but held on Monday because of rain.
-Through video confirmed by NASCAR it was discovered the noose“was in that garage as early as October 2019."
+The statement said the garage stall was assigned to Wallace last week in advance of the race scheduled for Sunday but held Monday because of rain.
+Through video confirmed by NASCAR it was discovered the noose “was in that garage as early as October 2019."

+The agencies said the evidence did not support federal charges.
+NASCAR said a check of every other stall in the garage showed the one for Wallace's car was the only one in which the pull down rope had been fashioned into a noose.

 Wallace successfully pushed the stock car series to ban the Confederate flag at its venues less than two weeks ago.
 There has been criticism of the ban by some longtime fans and security had been stepped up for Wallace, a 26-year-old Alabama native who has worn in the last month a shirt over his firesuit that read “I Can't Breathe.”
 His paint scheme for a race in Virginia was Black Lives Matter.